 1) How do your athletic endeavors influence your writing?

-I'm a skier, a scuba diver with a love for exploring shipwrecks, a triathlete, and a fan of the more riskier sports that get the adrenaline going.
+I'm a skydiver, skier, a scuba diver with a love for exploring shipwrecks, a triathlete, and a fan of the more riskier sports that get the adrenaline going.
 When adrenaline is flowing through your veins, for me at least, my senses are heightened.
 The colors are richer, the sounds more acute, you can smell the wind and time seems to slow.
-Action scenes flow the easiest for me as all I have to do is tap into some memory whether it be jumping off a bridge, a two hundred foot crane or being in the bowels of dark ship 90 feet below the surface with a six foot shark between me and the exit.
+Action scenes flow the easiest for me as all I have to do is tap into some memory whether it be leaping out the open door of a plane, jumping off a bridge, a two hundred foot crane or being in the bowels of dark ship 90 feet below the surface with a six foot shark between me and the exit.
 When Michael St. Pierre is running away from danger, when he is facing his fears those are my memories of the experiences from my life.
 I have very strong image and sense memory and can translate that into my material.
-The feeling as your falling through the air with nothing to stop you but a rubber band around your ankle is pretty spectacular and applies to so many thrilling moments in my stories.
+The feeling as your falling through the air with nothing to stop you but chute on your back or a rubber band around your ankle is pretty spectacular and applies to so many thrilling moments in my stories.

 2.)
 Your series character is a master thief.
 What drew you to this type of character?
 Were you inspired by other thieves in literature, or do you look elsewhere for inspiration?